Busulfan

-Busulfan (Myleran, GlaxoSmithKline, Busulfex IV, Otsuka America Pharmaceutical, Inc.) is a chemotherapy drug in use since 1959.
-It is a cell cycle non-specific alkylating antineoplastic agent, in the class of alkyl sulfonates.
+Busulfan (Myleran, GlaxoSmithKline; Busulfex IV, Otsuka America Pharmaceutical, Inc.) is a chemotherapy drug that has been in use since 1959.
+It is a cell cycle-nonspecific alkylating antineoplastic agent belonging to the alkyl sulfonates class.
 Its chemical designation is 1,4-butanediol dimethanesulfonate.

-History

-Busulfan was approved by the US Food and Drug Administration (FDA) for treatment of chronic myeloid leukemia (CML) in 1999.
-Busulfan was the mainstay of the chemotherapeutic treatment of chronic myeloid leukemia (CML) until it was displaced by the new gold standard, imatinib, though it is still in use to a degree as a result of the drug's relative low cost.

-Indications
+Medical uses

 Busulfan is used in pediatrics and adults in combination with cyclophosphamide or fludarabine/clofarabine as a conditioning agent prior to bone marrow transplantation, especially in chronic myelogenous leukemia (CML) and other leukemias, lymphomas, and myeloproliferative disorders.
 Busulfan can control tumor burden but cannot prevent transformation or correct cytogenic abnormalities.